foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab2.rst

 Equipment
 =========

-The following hardware and software tools are required:
+The following hardware and tools are required:

 * PC host
 * ARC GNU toolchain/MetaWare Development Toolkit
 * ARC board (EM Starter kit/IoT Development Kit)
 * |embarc| packages

-The detailed software requirements of |embarc| can be found `here <http://embarc.org/embar c_osp/doc/build/html/getting_started/software_requirement.html>`__
+For the detailed tool requirements of |embarc|, see`here <http://embarc.org/embar c_osp/doc/build/html/getting_started/software_requirement.html>`__

 Content
 ========

-First, a brief introduction of |embarc| will be made and also how to get it.
-Then, you will get to how to run the provided examples and debug them.
-Finally, you can try to create your own embARC applications.
+A brief introduction of |embarc|, downloading, running, and debugging the provided examples is explained.
+You can try to create your own embARC applications.